Home » Study at King's » Year 12 Access and Application Support Programme

 Year 12 Access and Application Support Programme

 Applications for this year's programme are now closed.
-Applications for next year's programme will open in Autumn 2024.
+Applications for the 2026 programme will open in November 2025.

 Are you in Year 12 and considering making an application to a competitive university?
 If so, we want to help support you.
 We therefore invite you to participate in our Y12 Access and Application Support - King's College Link Area programme.